armanbilge/BIOINF702/assignment3.md

 homologous structures and deciding which parts of these to use, if any [@Fis09].

+However, template-based prediction neglects non-homologous fragments in the protein.

-It is important to note that no search algorithm can compensate for a poor scoring function, as its responsibility is to find the best-scoring structure by that function.
+It is important to note that no search algorithm can compensate for a poor scoring function, as its responsibility is only to find the best-scoring structure by that function.
-Improvements to the search algorithm only affect the speed of prediction and the probability that the best-scoring structure is found and not necessarily that the accuracy of the prediction improves.
+Improvements to the search algorithm only affect the speed of prediction and the probability that the best-scoring structure is found and not necessarily that the accuracy of the prediction improves [@MNF14].
-Given the exten
+Furthermore, @Rav+12 suggested that inaccurate force fields are the limiting factor in protein structure prediction because they found that refinement using molecular dynamics simulations caused the model to move away from the true structure.
-Most of the recent advances in protein structure prediction are primarily focused on improving the energy functions used to score and rank structures.
+Accordingly, most of the recent advances in protein structure prediction are primarily focused on improving the energy functions used to score and rank structures.

 The refinement of protein structure predictions is a recent area of notable advances [@Mou+14].